Be your own barista! How to brew pour over coffee at home.

 The dripper has minimal contact with the filter, meaning the temperature can stay consistent and the water is evenly saturated.
 It’s also not afraid of the heat, so you can put it on the stove to keep the water warm.

-The Kalitta Wave produces a really crisp cup of coffee, and we’d recommend using this coffee from our collection
+The Kalitta Wave produces a really crisp cup of coffee.

 You may find the V60 in ceramic, glass, plastic or metal – it’s a widely available coffee brewer.
 Named after its v-shaped cone filter and 60-degree angle, the V60 produces a less bold coffee which is perfect to try with single origin beans.